makhlaghi/tifaa/README.md

 The configuration file may have any name, you just have to specify that name after the `tifaa` command.
 The configuration file contains the 12 inputs you have to provide to tifaa.
-The parameters of the configuration file are fairly descriptive and example is shown below:
+The parameters of the configuration file are fairly descriptive an example is shown below:

     CATALOG_ADDRESS = catalog.txt
     SURVEY_ADDRESS  = /directory/you/have/saved/the/survey/images/